 - Pain and suffering and inconvenience

 This is not meant to be an exhaustive list of the items you can pursue following a car accident.
-When you work with a New Orleans reckless driving lawyer, they will review various documents relating to your medical care and treatment to determine what amount of compensation accurately covers the sum of your losses.
+When you work with a New Orleans car accident attorney, they will review various documents relating to your medical care and treatment to determine what amount of compensation accurately covers the sum of your losses.

 To learn more about what this process entails, call the Morris Bart law firm at (504) 613-4771.